garethcole/docker4wordpress/README.md

 # Native docker-based local environment for WordPress

+(this fork uses https://github.com/garethcole/wordpress-php in place of the original php image so that xdebugging on sublime is supported)

 Use this Docker compose file to spin up local environment for WordPress with a *native Docker app* on Linux, Mac OS X and Windows.

 Docker4WordPress is designed to be used for local development, if you're looking for a dev/staging/production solution check out <a href="https://wodby.com" target="_blank">Wodby</a>.
 Use Wodby to deploy container-based infrastructure consistent with Docker4WordPress to any server.